kubernetes-sigs/node-feature-discovery/enhancements/2403-nfd-image-compatibility-scheduler/README.md

 ## Summary

 Cloud-native technologies are being adopted by high-demand industries where container compatibility is critical for service performance and cluster preparation.
+The integration of workloads requiring specific resource adaptations (acceleration, specific networking behavior, ..) can quickly become complex and often involves multiple back-and-forths between the infrastructure teams and workload vendors.
+A convergence is usually necessary to align application needs with available resources.
+Experience shows that this is a significant cause of deployment delays.
 Building upon the first phase of [KEP-1845 Proposal](https://github.com/kubernetes-sigs/node-feature-discovery/blob/master/enhancements/1845-nfd-image-compatibility/README.md), which completed node compatibility validation, this proposal introduces a compatibility scheduling plugin.
 This plugin utilizes `NodeFeatureGroup` to filter nodes that meet compatibility requirements.
 It effectively schedules pods to compatible nodes, enabling automated and intelligent compatibility scheduling decisions to meet the application's need for a specific, compatible environment.

 ## Motivation